 Research & Creative Works Symposium

-This conference celebrates students’ devotion to technological & aesthetic innovation, original research in many fields, & community-engaged learning.
+This annual conference celebrates students’ commitment to technological and aesthetic innovation, original research in diverse fields, and community-engaged learning.

 - Poster Presentations provide an opportunity to display your research.
 They often combine visual and textual content, such as tables, graphs, images, and citations.

 - Experiential Learning Posters provide an opportunity to share visual and textual content and reflections on community-engaged learning (CEL), internships, or study abroad.

 - Oral Presentations allow students to share their research in a classroom presentation.